 The home featured a wood-paneled library, carved plaster moldings, mahogany beamed and paneled ceilings in the grand room, sandstone floors in the gallery, stonework imported from Luxembourg, and solid wood doors weighing 800 pounds each.

 The second floor had a master bedroom suite, four bedrooms, and two bathrooms, plus a servant’s quarters.
 The tower had two rooms on separate levels.
-One was a self-contained bedroom suite with a bath.
-The lower level room had been used for a variety of purposes.
+One was a self-contained bedroom suite with a bathroom.
+The lower level room was used for a variety of purposes.

-Coe built into the house a completely self-contained suite for his mother, that included a living room with an impressive fireplace and flanked by linenfold carved doors for the bookcases.
+Coe built into the house a completely self-contained suite for his mother that included a living room with an impressive fireplace and flanked by linenfold carved doors for the bookcases.
 Leaded glass windows were set in the carved stone walls.
-The suite had its own kitchen, pantry and dining room.
-At a later time, Mary Brooks, noted Cleveland portrait painter, lived in the suite followed by Bruce and Nancie Dunn when they were newly married.
+The suite had a kitchen, pantry, and dining room.
+At a later time, Mary Brooks, noted Cleveland portrait painter, lived in the suite, followed by Bruce and Nancie Dunn when they were newly married.

 The Coe place became a double house and bachelor digs for a half-dozen Ivy League graduates, including future council president, E. Bruce Dunn.
 The inhabitants and their guests dubbed the Chateau La Maison des Hommes.

 Bratenahl Development Corporation acquired the home on October 14, 1959, from Dorothy Coe and restored it to single occupancy.

 Dr. Robert and Dorothy Eiben acquired the home from the Bratenahl Development Corporation on May 31, 1963.
-Robert and Dorothy who were both art enthusiasts restored the house completely.
-Fireplaces were sandblasted, the oak floors cleaned, the kitchen and bathrooms remodeled and modernized, the master bedroom suite enlarged, the house opened up and the dividing partition on both floors was removed.
+Robert and Dorothy, who were both art enthusiasts, restored the house thoroughly.
+Fireplaces sandblasted, the oak floors cleaned, the kitchen and bathrooms remodeled and modernized, the master bedroom suite enlarged, the house opened up, and the dividing partition on both levels removed.
 A heater was installed in the basement pool as well as ventilation for the pool room.